The best documentation and AI assistant for Mattermost teams

 How does Falconer compare to Mattermost’s built-in AI?

 Falconer runs as a full knowledge agent rather than a chat assistant: it builds a knowledge graph across docs, code, tickets, and chat, auto-updates docs from pull requests, and returns cited answers you can verify.
-It deploys self-hosted or air-gapped inside your own environment.
+It deploys self-hosted inside your own cloud account.

 Ready to get started?